odkr/sucgi/README.rst

 suCGI
 =====

-Run CGI programmes under the UID and GID of their owner.
+Run CGI scripts with the permissions of their owner.

-suCGI checks if the programme pointed to by the environment variable *PATH_TRANSLATED* is secure, sets the process' effective UID and GID to the UID and the GID of that programme's owner, cleans up the environment, and then runs the programme.
+suCGI checks whether the CGI script pointed to by the environment variable *PATH_TRANSLATED* is owned by a regular user, sets the real and the effective UID, the real and the effective GID, and the supplementary groups of the process to the UID, the GID, and the groups of that user respectively, cleans up the environment, and then runs the script.

 Requirements